There is plenty of information on the web about planning a trip to Ireland. However, most of it focuses on what you should do.

-Do your research and do whatever you want anyway, but we want you to go into planning a trip to Ireland with full knowledge that there are way prettier things to see in Ireland than the Ring Of Kerry.
+Do your research and do whatever you want anyway.
+But we want you to go into Ireland vacation planning with full knowledge that there are prettier places in Ireland than the Ring Of Kerry.

 Where To Stay On The Dingle Peninsula:

 Mistake #7: Only Traveling To Ireland In The Summer

 Most people think they can only plan a trip to Ireland during the summer.

 Why?
 Because that is when it will be the greenest with the best weather.
 We are here to tell you this isn’t exactly true.